Sacramento Truck Accident Lawyers

 It is advisable to undergo intense medical review after an accident because some injuries, such as spinal cord injuries, may not be visible immediately.
 These injuries occur mainly in the lower back and neck area.
 Spinal cord injuries can lead to paralysis or death.

-Every jurisdiction has its traffic regulations, and truck drivers in Sacramento must follow the these rules:
+Every jurisdiction has its traffic regulations, and truck drivers in Sacramento must follow these rules:

 To reduce fatigue and fatal accidents, FMCSA requires all passenger-carrying truck drivers to operate in shifts that allow them to rest enough.
 Passenger-carrying truck drivers should have a 10-hour maximum shift to allow eight consecutive hours of a break.